andrewcooke/cosas/arduino/xqria/README.md

 if you are having problems, please check you have compiled with -O3 as described in the "install" section above, since that makes a huge difference in avoiding overloading the cpu.

+if you still have problems, you can reduce the oversample rate (see system above), but this may reduce sound quality.

 if you still have problems, you need to reduce the complexity of the sound.  it's probably sufficient to reduce the duration of a few